Chief of Police : John Duscio

 Support Services Lieutenant: Scott Stowers

 File a Commendation

 The Wylie Police Department welcomes and encourages your comments regarding our employees' service to you.
-If you would like to recognize an employee, please provide the following information; the name of officer(s) involved and the details of the commendation.
+If you would like to recognize an employee, please provide the name of officer(s) involved and the details of the commendation.

 This information can be forwarded to:

 We document all commendations received from the public and they are placed in the employees' file.